VolkovLabs/volkovlabs.io/blog/2023-01-19-postgres-in-grafana/index.md

 Grafana store its configuration (connected data sources, employed visualizations, variables, etc.) in the configuration storage.
 You end up with `SQLite` database after downloading and installing the [default Grafana package](https://grafana.com/grafana/download?pg=get&plcmt=selfmanaged-box1-cta1).

-The **default package** is excellent for discovering Grafana, but for the **Next level** (when you design the actual application) you would need to switch to either `PostgreSQL` or `MySQL`.
+The **default setup** is excellent for discovering Grafana, but for the **Next level** (when you design the actual application) you would need to switch to either `PostgreSQL` or `MySQL`.

 Both databases are open-source, and both are supported by Grafana.
-Configuration in a separate container or host becomes a little brick of your application ecosystem.
-It makes it manageable and easier to backup/restore.
-It does not get lost when the Grafana UI container is acting up.
-You can use it for as many UI instances as needed.
+Configuration in a separate container (or host) makes your application design flexible and manageable, with a more straightforward backup/restoration process.
+The separated configuration storage does not get lost when the Grafana UI container is acting up.
+You also can use it for as many UI instances as needed.

 ### How to redirect Grafana UI to a PostgreSQL database

-In the video above, I demonstrated how you could redirect Grafana UI to a PostgreSQL database.
+In the video above, I demonstrated how to redirect Grafana UI to a PostgreSQL database.
-Below I will leave the same instructions.
+Below I leave the same instructions.

 #### Step 1

-Make sure you have a devoted PostgreSQL database created.
-You can surely use the one that is already part of your project.
+Make sure you have a dedicated PostgreSQL database created.
+You can surely use the one that is already part of your application ecosystem.
 But creating a brand new PostgreSQL instance is preferable to keep things clean and organized.

 Start the container with `PostgreSQL`
 ```Bash-style